-Based on guidance from our county health office, we will encourage safe use of portable fans or filtering systems that operate with a fan.
+Based on guidance from our county health office, we will discourage the use of portable fans or filtering systems that operate with a fan.
 It has been shown that virus transmission can increase when fans are used in an enclosed space as the fan has the effect of further spreading the droplet or airborne particles.
-Portable fans or filtering systems will need to be used with care and not pointed directly at students.